Business Valuation Calculator

 Key Takeaways

 • Enterprise Value vs Equity Value: Enterprise value is the total value of the operations.
-Equity value is what the current owners actually get to keep after settling the balance sheet (paying off lenders).
+Equity value is what the current owners actually get to keep after settling the balance sheet.

-• Growth influences the multiple: Businesses growing at 30% year-over-year will command a significantly higher multiple than businesses growing at 2% year-over-year in the same industry.
+• Growth influences the multiple: Businesses growing at 30%+ year-over-year will command a significantly higher multiple than businesses growing at 2% in the same industry.

-• Cash-free, Debt-free: Most M&A (Mergers and Acquisitions) transactions are executed on a "cash-free, debt-free" basis, meaning the seller keeps the cash but must pay off the debt.
+• Cash-free, Debt-free: Most M&A transactions are executed on a "cash-free, debt-free" basis, meaning the seller keeps the cash but must pay off the debt.

 How to Increase Your Business Valuation